 • great ability to run not only on standard CPU architectures, but also on GPUs, with a drastic computational time reduction.

-DOFWARE is involved in the usage of SPH mainly for multiphase flows analysis: open-source codes are used, which allow to customize computational tools based on the Customer needs.
+DOFWARE adopts the SPH mainly for multiphase flow analysis: open-source codes are used, which enable customizations tailored to the Customer needs.